cykoravish/DSA_with_javaScript/README.md

 ## Data Structure

-A data structure is a specific way of organizing, storing, and managing data.
+A data structure is a specific way of organizing, storing, and managing data. or structuring the data in optimized way is called data structure.

 ## Algorithm